Niinamaaria/Burgerclicker/README.md

 # Burgerclicker

-Burgerclicker- is a simple game application where a player earns coupons by clicking on the burger icon.
+Burgerclicker- is a simple game application, developed as a final assignment for studies, where a player earns coupons by clicking on the burger icon.

 The Burgerclicker game can be found at: https://burgerclicker-bcb1e.web.app/.